jessoy/jessoy/README.md

 - 👋 Hi, I’m @jessoy
-- 🌱 I’m currently learning to code in JavaScript, HTML and CSS
+- 🌱 I’m learning to code in JavaScript, HTML and CSS!

 <!---